Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Results

-\Tab~\ref{tab:alphas} shows a quantitative summary of the update strength parameters \( \alpha_u \) and \( \alpha_e \) in the SIEBC model (Equations~\eqref{eq:bc} and~\eqref{eq:model}).
-It reveals that for all topics and for most users the expressed sentiment is more influenced by the sentiment of the parent comment than the internal sentiment is influenced by other interactions, as \( \kappa \) is larger than half, albeit for \topic{vaccination} just barely.
-Adaptation to the sentiment of the parent comment is thus an important mechanism to explain the observed homophily, in line with our findings in \Sec~\ref{sec:res-sentiment}.
-Compared to \( \alpha_{e} \), the values of the internal update strength \( \alpha_{u} \) are more similar over topics, and over users within a topic, as shown by the lower standard deviation of the latter.
-The strength with which users adapt their expressed sentiment to the parent depends thus more on the user.
+Table~\ref{tab:alphas} presents a quantitative summary of update strength parameters \( \alpha_u \) and \( \alpha_e \) in the SLEBC model (Equations~\eqref{eq:bc} and~\eqref{eq:model}).
+For all topics and most users, expressed sentiment was more strongly influenced by parent comment sentiment than latent sentiment was by other interactions, as \( \kappa \) exceeded one half, although only marginally for \emph{vaccination}.
+Adaptation to parent comment sentiment therefore constituted an important mechanism behind the observed homophily, consistent with findings in Section~\ref{sec:res-sentiment}.
+The latent update strength \( \alpha_{u} \) varied less across topics and users within a topic, as shown by its lower standard deviation, indicating that the degree of expressed sentiment adaptation to the parent depended more on user-specific behavior.